kpdavis/coding_fun_beer/README.md

 The Front-end:
 1. GET: all beers on "/" and a single beer at api/beers/:id.
 2. POST: Add a new beer to Api.
-3. PUT: Update the Likes to a Beer
+3. PUT: Update the likes to a beer

 ### Steps